bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 ---
 # Introduction

-[Beacon Chain](https://www.bnbchain.org) is a blockchain developed by [Binance](https://www.binance.com) and its community that implements the staking and governance layer of BNB ecosystem.
+[Beacon Chain](https://www.bnbchain.org) is a blockchain developed its community that implements the staking and governance layer of BNB ecosystem.

 Beacon Chain transactions burns BNB (the native token of the Binance ecosystem), according to a fee schedule.